Home > Child Trust Fund > Invest for yourself and a greener planet

 The more focused on a greener future, the better.

-For each of the factors above, we select only the companies most aligned.
-By selecting across different industry sectors, this gives your investment portfolio the best chance to make returns while making a positive impact on the environment.
+For each of the factors above, we select the highest scoring companies within their industry.
+Investing across different industry sectors gives your investment portfolio the best chance to make returns and to have a positive impact on the environment.
+However, this isn't guaranteed and your investment can go down as well as up.

 Companies must keep striving to be sustainable too, as they are reassessed four times a year.
 Those who don’t continue to meet our standards may leave while those who become more aligned to the five factors might find themselves included.